angularexample/angular-signalstore-example/README.md

 It is probably the easiest to understand.

-## About SignalStore
+## What is SignalStore?

-SignalStore is a library from the makers of NgRx that uses Angular Signals for state management.
+Angular SignalStore is a library that uses Angular Signals to manage state.

-### What is State Management?
+It is a package developed by the makers of NgRx.

-State management, in simple terms, is a way to store application data and logic in a centralized service.
+All the state management logic and data are contained in the SignalStore class.

-The goal of state management is to make your view components much smaller, more reusable, and easier to develop and test.
+For more information, see the [NgRx SignalStore documentation](https://ngrx.io/guide/signals/signal-store).

-#### Smaller Components
+### Smaller Components

 Without state management, a typical component does everything from fetching data to displaying it to the user.
 It will usually have a lot of logic and a lot of code to get and manipulate data.